 When it comes to insurance, a short-term rental is classified as the renting out of a furnished apartment, cottage or home temporarily to others.
 While the casual feel of your Airbnb listing may not seem like a business, your homeowner’s insurance may consider it to be.
 This is because you are making money on a dwelling which your insurance company understands as being for 'personal use' only.

 Your homeowner’s insurance covers guests under normal, non-commercial circumstances.
-The insurance policy for your rented property will not be properly designed to protect you against Airbnb-related claims.
+The insurance policy for your rented property will not be properly designed to protect you against Airbnb-related claims (there is also a difference between insurance for condo owners vs. renters).

 Obtaining Proper Coverage